Salesforce-VyTien/acceptance-tests/README.md

 Pausing is most helpful during browser tests.

-To get a screenshot during a particular step of a test (especially good for headless browser:
+To get a screenshot during a particular step of a test (especially good for headless browser):
 $I->makeScreenshot('name_of_my_screenshot');
 // saved to: tests/_output/debug/name_of_my_screenshot.png